-King has served up monster after monster on paper and the majority of them have been translated to the screen with varying degrees of success.
-Some have been forgotten and some have already found their place among the most memorable of movie monsters.
+King has served up monster after monster and the majority of his creations have been translated to the screen with varying degrees of success.
+Some have been forgotten and some have already found their place among the most memorable of cinematic monsters.
 These villains are sometimes human, sometimes more, but they are all evil.
 They are all vicious.
-Here are five Stephen King villains from films based on his work that still give us nightmares.
+Here are five Stephen King villains (from films based on his work) that still give us nightmares.

 Barlow, Salem’s Lot (1979)

 Barlow is one of the most frightening vampires in movie history without ever uttering so much as a single word.
-The design was based on Max Schreck in Nosferatu rather than the description given by King in the novel.
-It works for an adaptation, though, as the design gives the character an iconic and immediately recognizable look.
-One of the scariest things about the vampire is how much we don’t see him.
+The design was based on Max Schreck in Nosferatu, rather than the description given by King in the novel.
+It works for the adaptation though.
+The design gives the character an iconic and immediately recognizable look.
+One of the scariest aspects of the vampire is how much we don’t see him.
 Barlow is kept in the shadows, repeatedly talked about and built-up, but he doesn’t appear until over halfway through.
 When he makes his first appearance in the jail cell, the results are terrifying, especially for those of us who viewed the movie at a young age.
-So iconic was the image of Barlow that A Return to Salem’s Lot used his image in the promotional and VHS art, despite the vampire not actually appearing in that picture.Malachi, Children of the Corn (1984)
+So iconic was the image of Barlow that A Return to Salem’s Lot used his image in the promotional and VHS art, despite the vampire not actually appearing in that picture.

 It’s impossible to talk about Stephen King’s wide range of villains without talking about Tim Curry’s timeless performance as Pennywise the Dancing Clown.
 Even people readily familiar with the actor’s work do not generally recognize him in the miniseries.
 While the adaptation itself might not hold up as much as other King works, Pennywise remains the embodiment of everything a child might fear.
-It wears the appearance of a clown, something that most children harbor some discomfort toward even though they are supposed to love them.
-But in addition to Its constant form, the being can appear as anything that the children are afraid of.
+It wears the appearance of a clown, something that most children harbor some discomfort toward, even though they are supposed to love them.
+But the being can appear as anything that the children are afraid of.
 It invades their mind and preys on their fears and insecurities and that is why Pennywise holds up as the scariest, most vicious Stephen King villain ever put to film.
 It’s important to mention that Bill Skarsgård turned in a noteworthy and quite sinister performance of his own as Pennywise in the 2017 remake.